 A common question we get from clients is, “How do company directors get paid?”

-• Paying the director via equity or options
+• Compensating the director via equity or options

-In this article, we’ll go through each of these methods in detail and discuss the implications this would have for your company.
+In this article, we’ll explain each of these methods in detail and discuss the implications for your company, so you can determine which arrangement best aligns with your current business goals.

 How To Pay A Company Director